What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

     }
     ```

-Of course, there were more changes, but these are the most interesting things that deserve attention.
+Of course there were more changes, but these are the most interesting things that deserve attention.

 ```ts
 // src/server.ts